 Explore forests and prairies, or follow the old logging roads to beautiful limestone bluffs and scenic overlooks.

 There’s enough trail that you could spend days hiking, so make sure that you’ve got enough time to explore.
 We found ourselves enchanted by the limestone walls, and I think you will too!

 Another great spot that blends history and nature is Johnson-Sauk Trail.

 Near the entrance of the park, you’ll come to Ryan’s Round Barn.

 According to the National Register nomination, the barn stands nearly 61 feet high, with a 74 foot diameter.
-Others claim that the barn stands 80 feet high and has a diameter of 85 feet.

-No one is willing to let me climb it to measure, so I leave that for others to determine!
-What I can tell you is that the main floor is home to an awesome collection of historical agricultural equipment.
+The main floor is home to an awesome collection of historical agricultural equipment.
 Tours are available, and donations are welcome.

 If you’re less interested in the barn, then stay outside and enjoy the park’s offerings!

 You can camp or stay in a primitive cabin here, as well as rent row boats, paddle boats, and kayaks.
 You can also explore 4 miles of trails leading along the lake, through the prairie, and into the hardwood forest.